Updated October 2014Stan Webb guitar, vocal

-Another early member of the band was saxophone player Chris Wood who was also from the West Midlands and lived in Cradley Heath.
+Also in Sounds Of Blue was saxophone player Chris Wood who lived in Cradley Heath.
 He attended Stourbridge Art College in 1963 and learned to play the flute before later graduating to saxophone.
 By March 1964, he was performing with Sounds Of Blue although he left the following year before they went over to Germany as Chicken Shack.
-Chris Wood then joined the Kansas City Seven (see Locomotive) and later became a founding member of the highly acclaimed and successful Traffic.
+Chris Wood then joined Jim Simpson's jazz influenced band called 'The Kansas City Seven' (see Locomotive) and later became a founding member of the highly acclaimed and internationally successful Traffic.

-In 1967, Chicken Shack had returned from Germany with Christine Perfect re-joining the line-up during this period before Dave Bidwell from London joined the band.
+There were various drummers in the line-up during this period before Dave Bidwell from London joined them.
 The combination of Stan Webb's bluesy guitar virtuoso and Christine Perfect's emotionally charged vocal gained Chicken Shack many followers and they soon caught the attention of London producer Mike Vernon who operated his own Blue Horizon record label.
 Vernon signed the group to a contract and their first album entitled 'Forty Blue Fingers Freshly Packed And Ready To Serve' was released to critical acclaim in 1968.

-During the next year, Chicken Shack put out a few singles and a second album entitled OK Ken? but it was not until the release of the Etta James cover 'I'd Rather Go Blind' in 1969 that the band had their first chart success.
+During the next year, Chicken Shack recorded a few singles and a second album entitled 'OK Ken?' but it was not until the release of the Etta James cover 'I'd Rather Go Blind' in May 1969 that the band had their first chart success.
 The record featured a lead vocal by Christine Perfect and won the group many admirers.

 Paul Raymond from the group Plastic Penny was chosen as Christine Perfect's replacement with another Chicken Shack single 'Tears In The Wind' making the charts in September 1969.
 However, the next few Chicken Shack albums met with less interest and in 1970 Stan Webb had a falling-out with Mike Vernon resulting in the group being dropped by their record label.
-There were also disagreements within the group which led to the departure of Dave Bidwell and Paul Raymond who then joined the famous London blues outfit Savoy Brown.
+There were also disagreements within the band leading to the departure of Dave Bidwell and Paul Raymond who then joined the famous London blues outfit Savoy Brown.

-Christine Perfect (now known as Christine McVie) went on to become a pivotal member of her husband's group Fleetwood Mac in 1970 whom she joined after the departure of their brilliant guitarist and founding member Peter Green.
+Christine Perfect (now known as Christine McVie) went on to become a pivotal member of her husband's group Fleetwood Mac in 1970 when she joined after the departure of their brilliant guitarist and founding member Peter Green.
 That band achieved massive and worldwide success during the 1970's, particularly in the U.S.A. where they continue to maintain a huge following.

 Stan Webb remains a much respected guitarist whose contribution to early British blues music continues to gain recognition.
 He still occasionally performs today as a solo act and also sometimes with various new line-ups of Chicken Shack.